schneider10/nafld_model/README.md

-## Markov Chain  Monty Carlo (MCMC) to measure the cost effectiveness of medical treatments using Jupyter Notebook WIP!
+## Markov chain  Monte Carlo (MCMC) to measure the cost effectiveness of medical treatments using Jupyter Notebook.
+WIP!